seansfkelley/seansfkelley.github.io/_posts/2020-08-31-oculus-teardown.md

 (image)

-Then, pop the ribbon cable connections off with a plastic spudger or your fingernails.
+Then, pop the ribbon cable connections off with a plastic flathead screwdriver or your fingernails.
 I don't suggest using a screwdriver for this step.

 (image)